Global sensitivity analysis of asymmetric energy harvesters: Results and discussion

 \subsection{Classical bistable energy harvester with nonlinear electromechanical coupling}

 The nonlinear electromechanical coupling is added in the classical bistable energy harvester.
-First, a parametric investigation on nonlinear electromechanical coupling term $\beta$ and amplitude excitation range through the mean power performance is performed.
-The result in Fig.~\ref{fig:surf_Brang} shows that the system undergoes an increase in the power harvested as $\beta$ increases.
-However, it reaches a maximum value and damages the system performance.
+First, a parametric investigation of nonlinear electromechanical coupling term $\beta$ and amplitude excitation range through the mean power performance is performed.
+Fig.~\ref{fig:surf_Brang} shows a contour map for the mean power over a wide range for the excitation amplitude and the nonlinear electromechanical coupling.
+The system can undergo an increase in the harvested power as $\beta$ increases.
+However, there is a threshold value for the nonlinear term, damaging system performance from that point on.
 The high values of the nonlinear coupling term harm the power harvested for low excitation amplitude.
 Besides, in instability regions (chaotic behavior), the system has more significant mean power harvested changes, noticing a discontinuity color region between $f = 0.07$ to $0.105$ (chaotic area).
-Thus, the nonlinear electromechanical coupling requires careful investigation, leading to a more complex analysis.
+This situation exemplifies how the nonlinear electromechanical coupling requires careful investigation, leading to a more complex analysis.

-Figure~\ref{fig:bifurc_pmehn} show the bifurcation diagram sweeping up and down the amplitude of excitation for different nonlinear coupling values ($\beta = 0.5, 1.0, 1.5, 2.0, 2.5$ and $3.0$).
-The low value of nonlinear coupling maintains almost the same behavior through the absolute amplitude; to further investigation, the nonlinear coupling only decreases the chaos interval, shifting the chaos onset to higher excitation amplitudes.
-However, the interval chaos regions vanish as $\beta$ increases, and the dynamic behavior has a large range of low-energy orbits, likewise seen in Fig.~\ref{fig:surf_Brang} with a large area of low energy as the nonlinear coupling increases (dark blue region).
+Figure~\ref{fig:bifurc_pmehn} shows the bifurcation diagram sweeping up and down the amplitude of excitation for different nonlinear coupling values ($\beta = 0.5, 1.0, 1.5, 2.0, 2.5$ and $3.0$).
+For low values of the nonlinear coupling, the system maintains almost the same behavior as the absolute amplitude.
+The nonlinear coupling only decreases the chaotic interval, shifting the chaos onset to higher excitation amplitudes.
+However, the regions with chaotic intervals vanish as $\beta$ increases, and the dynamic behavior acquires a large range of low-energy orbits, as seen in Fig.~\ref{fig:surf_Brang} with a large area of low energy as the nonlinear coupling increases (dark blue region).
 This effect occurs because the nonlinear coupling acts as damping in the system, as explained in \cite{13_triplett}.
-Roughly speaking, the nonlinear piezoelectric configuration harvest more energy in high-energy orbits; on the other hand, it demands more external energy for the mechanical system to perform a snap-through behavior.
+The nonlinear piezoelectric configuration harvests more energy in high-energy orbits, but it demands more external energy for the mechanical system to perform a snap-through behavior.

-In Fig.~\ref{fig:sobol_rang_pmehn} the leading Sobol' indices are shown for different $\beta$ values with several amplitudes excitation scenarios after obtaining a PCE surrogate in the same way as done in the classical case.
-More detail of PCE accuracy can be seen in the Supplementary Material.
+In Fig.~\ref{fig:sobol_rang_pmehn}, the leading Sobol indices are shown for different $\beta$ values for several amplitudes excitation scenarios after obtaining a PCE surrogate in the same way as done in the classical case.
+More detail on PCE accuracy can be seen in the Supplementary Material.